 The Company provides not just products, but also a complete set of services.
 Starting from first approaching a client, the Company helps the client make the most of their existing production resources and establish improvement plan to help them save costs.
 Technical supports and services available to clients include production line upgrade, implementation of automation items, maintenance and repair, as well as installation, testing, planning and project design to create maximum value beyond the pneumatic products.
-In after-sale service, the Company offers joint warranty.
-That is, a buyer of a Company product from any distributor in China is entitled to receive technical services from any branch office of AirTAC in China.
+In terms of aftersales service, the company implements a joint guarantee system.
+If you purchase the company's products from any regular sales channel in China, you can obtain technical services from every branch in China.
 The Company also guarantees that a customer will receive service in 24 hours after making a request for service.
 This way, customers are ensured quality services and the Company will gain customer trust in the long run.

-- 5. Favorable and unfavorable factors for long-term growth and response strategy - (1) Favorable factors - A. Robust market development and market growth in China bring business opportunities
+5. Favorable and unfavorable factors for long-term growth and response strategy opportunities

+(1) Favorable factors

+A. Industrial upgrades and smart production models in the China market bring business

-The Chinese government mentions in the "13 Five-Year Plan" that begins in 2016 that will support new information technics, new energy motors, biotechnology, green low-carbon, high-end equipment and materials, figure originality, etc. China will vigorously promote advanced semiconductors, robots, additive manufacturing, smart systems, next-generation aviation equipment, space technology integrated service systems, smart transportation, precision medicine, efficient energy storage and decentralized energy systems, smart materials, efficient energy conservation and environmental protection, virtual reality Innovate and industrialize with emerging frontier fields such as interactive film and television to form a number of new growth points.
+The Chinese government mentions in the "13the Five-Year Plan" that begins in 2016 that will support new information technics, new energy motors, biotechnology, green low-carbon, high-end equipment and materials, figure originality, etc. China will vigorously promote advanced semiconductors, robots, additive manufacturing, smart systems, next-generation aviation equipment, space technology integrated service systems, smart transportation, precision medicine, efficient energy storage and decentralized energy systems, smart materials, efficient energy conservation and environmental protection, virtual reality Innovate and industrialize with emerging frontier fields such as interactive film and television to form a number of new growth points.